archimatika/DA-Samples/ftk/README.md

 Common weak in AEC industry is disintegrated old fashioned project life circle.
 Even using BIM tools and techniques Archimatika still lose data and almost start each design stage from scratch.

 ![FTK](img/loss.png)
 In this experiment, we have been trying to implement an automated workflow between different design stages and design team.
-We automate the design process by integrating algorithms at the early design stage and using feedback mechanisms based on models data exchange.
+We automate project processes by integrating algorithms at the early design stage and using feedback mechanisms based on models data exchange.

 ![FTK](img/ProjectLifecircle.gif)